 This study looked at the evidence that keto diets could be used to reduce pain and inflammation.

-It’s already well-known the keto diet can manage epilepsy, and excitability of neurons is involved in not just epilepsy, but also in pain.
+It’s already well-known the keto diet can manage epilepsy.
+The excitability of neurons is involved in not just epilepsy, but also in pain.

 For this reason, anti convulsant drugs can sometimes be used with a positive outcome for chronic pain.